 Social Security pays more than just retirement benefits.
 In many cases, you may be able to claim disability benefits through the Social Security Administration’s (SSA’s) Social Security Disability (SSD).
 SSD is designed to help disabled Americans continue to receive wages that can pay them monthly benefits to support themselves and their dependents.
 In many cases, spouses, ex-spouses, and children can claim benefits through their family member’s benefits.
 Even if the parent or spouse is deceased, the other family members may be able to continue using their work history to gain disability benefits.
-For a free consultation and more information on receiving your deceased parent’s Social Security Disability, call Fayetteville Social Security disability lawyer Ken Kieklak today.
+For a free consultation and more information on receiving your deceased parent’s Social Security Disability, call Fayetteville AR disability lawyer Ken Kieklak today.

 Claiming Disability Through a Parent

 When a parent receives disability, their children and their spouse may also be able to get benefits.
 In many cases, the parent must be receiving disability benefits in their own right before anyone else can get benefits through them.
 This means that they must meet the qualifications for receiving disability benefits.